GenericMappingTools/gmt/doc/rst/source/grdvolume.rst

 .. _-C:

 **-C**\ *cval* or **-C**\ *low/high/delta* or **-Cr**\ *low/high* or **-Cr**\ *cval*
-    find area, volume and mean height (volume/area) inside the *cval* contour.
+    find area, volume and mean height (volume/area) inside and above the *cval* contour.
 Alternatively, search using all contours from *low* to *high* in steps of *delta*.
 [Default returns area, volume and mean height of the entire grid].
 The area is measured in the plane of the contour.
-The **Cr** form on the other hand computes the volume between the grid surface and the plans defined by *low* and *high*, or below *cval* and grid's minimum.
+The **Cr** form on the other hand computes the volume between the grid surface and the planes defined by *low* and *high*, or below *cval* and grid's minimum.
 Note that this is an *outside* volume whilst the other forms compute an *inside* (below the surface) area volume.
-Use this form to compute for example the volume of water between two contours.
+Use this form to compute for example the volume of water between two contours. **Note**: If no **-C** is given then there is no contour and we return the entire grid area, volume and the mean height; *cval* will be reported as 0 but we are not tracing a zero-contour (which we do if **-C**\ 0 is given).

 .. _-L: